Police: 2 dead, 15 reportedly injured in Missouri shooting

 KANSAS CITY, Mo.
-(AP) - Police in Kansas City, Missouri, say at least two people are dead and 15 people were reportedly injured in a shooting outside a bar.
+(AP) - Police in Kansas City, Missouri, say at least two people are dead and 15 people were reportedly injured in a shooting.

 The shooting took place shortly before midnight Sunday, Kansas City police said at a press conference at the scene.
 A police spokesman said responding officers found “a chaotic scene” and had to call in help from around the city.
 Two people were found dead, including a woman in the parking lot.